mattjhayes/nmeta/docs/source/userguide/extend_nmeta.rst

 length of time defined by PACKET_TIME_PERIOD, as defined in api_external.py, and returned in the API as the key pi_time_period.

-If no data found within time period then returns without key/values.

 It is not a native Python Eve API.

 The API definition file is at: